monarch-initiative/semphen/README.md

    cd semphen
    python python/download_data.py -d path/to/data/download/directory
 ```
+- TO DO: Add poetry install instructions and .toml file... pip install might be nice as well (pypi)

 # Running the algorithm example commands
 - Running on multiple phenopackets (-m can be gene or disease)